 After all the fuss, neither Washington’s Birthday nor Presidents’ Day are considered 2016 federal holidays according to the National Archives.
 However, both holidays are the foundation of why we recognize Presidents’ Day as a national observance.
 Some might argue that Presidents’ Day is no longer a holiday.
 Others might say the same about Washington’s Birthday.
 Others might just make up their mind based on their yearly calendar of choice!

 This observance still holds a historical significance of patriotism.
 Today, Presidents’ Day is used to commemorate certain events and recognize historical celebrations that might not otherwise be observed.
-The date was used to reintroduce The Purple Heart, a metal that Washington gifted to wounded soldiers who served in the military.
+The date was used to reintroduce The Purple Heart, a medal that Washington gifted to wounded soldiers who served in the military.

 Serving as Commander in Chief for the United States of America is more than a job.
 It is a duty to provide an equal opportunity for our citizens.
 The United States president must also keep our country safe from any intruders who mean to take away a citizen’s right to obtain “life, liberty, and the pursuit of happiness.”